Pediatric Dentist Age Range

 What’s the Difference Between Pediatric and Adult Dental Care / Services?

-While general dentists focus solely on adult teeth, pediatric dentists usually only treat children’s teeth.
-A pediatric dentist has two to three years of specialty training following dental school and limits his/her practice to treating children only.
+While general dentists focus solely on adult teeth, pediatric dentists usually specialize intreating children’s teeth.
+A pediatric dentist has two to three years of specialty training following dental school.
+The American Academy of Pediatric Dentistry (AAPD) explains that the two-year pediatric dentistry residency program starts after graduating from dental school and immerses dentists in scientific study and clinical experience:

-The American Academy of Pediatric Dentistry (AAPD) explains that the two-year pediatric dentistry residency program starts after graduating from dental school and immerses dentists in scientific study and clinical experience.
 “The trainee learns advanced diagnostic and surgical procedures, along with child psychology and clinical management, oral pathology, child-related pharmacology, radiology, child development, management of oral/facial trauma, care for patients with special needs, conscious sedation and general anesthesia,” says AAPD.

 You can count on your pediatric dentist to be the primary and specialty oral care provider for your children from infancy through adolescence.
 Here are some key qualities of a pediatric dentist: